 Sometimes Jones nearly tripped up.
 Once, said Grace, when Freitas and his wife dropped in unexpectedly, temple aides quickly pulled them into a side room and sent word to Jones in the upstairs meeting hall.
 Just in time.
 The pastor was wrapped up in one of his “silly little things,” said Grace.
 “He was having everybody shout ‘Shit!
 Shit!
 Shit!’ to teach them not to be so hypocritical.”
-When Freitas was shown in, everyone just laughed at the puzzled district attorney.
+When Freitas was shown in, everyone just laughed at the puzzle district attorney.
 (D.A.
 Freitas confirms making an unexpected visit to the temple, but does not recall anyone using the word shit.)

 Jones became impatient at the pace his success.
 Eventually Mayor Moscone placed Jones on the Housing Authority Commission, and then intervened to assure him the chairmanship.

 Strangely, as Jones’s successes mounted, so did the pressures inside his temple.
 “We were going to more and more meetings,” said Stoen. “[And] if anyone was getting too much sleep – say, six hours a night – they were in trouble.”
 On one occasion, she said, a man was vomited and urinated on.

 In July of 1976, after a three-week temple bus trip, her morale was ebbing lower, her friends were muttering about her, and there were rumors that Jones was unhappy with a number of members.
 “I packed my things and left [without telling Tim].
 I couldn’t trust him.
 He’d tell Jim.”